 Instructions

-- Download the Happy Fall cut file and upload to your design space.
-Cut the desired size onto brown vinyl (I sized the "Happy" at 5-inches for my 9-inch wreath).
+1. Download the Happy Fall cut file and upload into the cutting machine software.
+Cut the desired size onto brown vinyl (mine was 5-inches for my 9-inch wreath).

-- Disconnect the two pieces of the embroidery hoop and lay the small hoop on a flat surface.
-Place your fabric right-side up on top of that and then place the large hoop piece on.
-Tighten after positioning the fabric - you want straight lines.
+2. Disconnect the two pieces of the embroidery hoop and lay the small hoop on a flat surface.
+Place the fabric right-side up on top of that and place the large hoop piece on.
+Tighten after positioning the fabric - you want straight lines and you can tug it here and there.steps for making a buffalo plaid wreath for fall using an embroidery hoop and free Fall SVG

-- Cut ribbons for the world's easiest bow!
-Cut the following ribbon sizes and layer them as shown in the video.
-Tie them with the jute string and set aside. - 2 x 9-inch (or size of your hoop) khaki ribbon - 2 x 9-inch orange ribbon - 2 x 10-inch white raffia - 1 x 9-inch jute string
+4. Make an easy farmhouse bow.
+Cut the following ribbon sizes and layer them in descending size order.
+Tie them with the jute string and set aside.
+Cuts: 2 x 9-inch (or size of your hoop) khaki ribbon; 2 x 9-inch orange ribbon; 2 x 10-inch white raffia; 1 x 9-inch jute string.

-- Grab your hot glue gun, snip a small orange piece of ribbon, and cover the center of the bow with it.
-Attach your bow to the wreath, snip the ends, embellish, and hang.
+5. Use a small piece of orange ribbon and cover the center of the bow.
+Attach bow to the wreath with hot glue, snip the ends into an angle, add embellishments, and hang.

 Notes